Vue vs React – Pick the Ideal One for Your Project

 • Incredibly Fast: React virtual DOM approach results in lightweight and quick page renders.
 It reduces the amount of change that occurs within the DOM tree.
 The app’s navbar, for example, does not redraw whenever a modal is changed.

-• Huge Community: Thousands of tools and extra libraries are available to ReactJS developers, which can be easily integrated into React websites.
-There are numerous alternatives available for standard user interface components, including file pickers, time pickers, markdown editors, and sliders.
-Prebuilt React components are typically included with third-party libraries in addition to their official JavaScript vanilla libraries.
+• Huge Community: The ReactJS community is huge.
+Thousands of tools and extra libraries are available to ReactJS developers.
+These can be easily integrated into React websites.
+Many alternatives are available for standard user interface components.
+These include file pickers, time pickers, markdown editors, and sliders.
+Third-party libraries typically include prebuilt React components.
+They are in addition to the official JavaScript vanilla libraries.

 Disadvantages of React